seacevedo/Solana-Pipeline/README.md

 ### Setup Google Cloud

 1. Create a google cloud account
 2. Setup a new google cloud [project](https://cloud.google.com/).
 Preferably name it `solana-subreddit-scraper` to avoid any issues with prefect scripts or dbt.
 You may need to update files in order to run the workflow if the project name is different.
+This also may be the case if your project is hosted in another location than `us-central1`.
 3. Create a new service account.
 Give the service account the `Compute Admin`, `Service Account User`, `Storage Admin`, `Storage Object Admin`, and `BigQuery Admin` Roles.
 4. After the service account has been created, click on `Manage Keys` under the `Actions` Menu.
 Click on the `Add Key` dropdown and click on `Create new key`.
 A prompt should pop up asking to download it as a json or P12 file.
 Choose the json format and click `Create`.
 Save your key file.
 5. Install the the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk).
 Assuming you have an Ubuntu linux distro or similar as your environment, follow the directions for `Debian/Ubuntu`.
 Make sure you log in by running `gcloud init`.
 Choose the cloud project you created to use.